Dugyu/mtc-color-picker/README.md

 ## Compositional Patterns

-The repo includes multiple demos that illustrate the **evolution from BTC → BTC-MTS → MTC**.
+This repo includes multiple demos that illustrate the **evolution from BTC → BTC-MTS → MTC**.

 ### BTC